EpistasisLab/tpot/docs_sources/installing.md

 conda install numpy scipy scikit-learn
 ```

-DEAP, update_checker, and tqdm (used for verbose TPOT runs) can be installed with `pip` via the command:
+DEAP, update_checker, tqdm (used for verbose TPOT runs), and Pathos can be installed with `pip` via the command:

 ```Shell
 pip install deap update_checker tqdm pathos